GauravvBhattarai/Interactive-eCommerce-KPIs-Dashboard/README.md

 5. Track profit trends over time to identify seasonality and growth opportunities
 6. Enable data-driven decision-making through interactive filtering capabilities

-# Why This Dashboard is Useful
+# C. Why This Dashboard is Useful
 This dashboard serves as a centralized hub for stakeholders across the organization to access and analyze crucial business metrics.
 Its value lies in:
 1. Democratizing Data Access: Providing user-friendly visualizations that make complex data understandable to stakeholders with varying levels of analytical expertise
 2. Enabling Real-Time Decision Making: Allowing quick identification of trends, opportunities, and potential issues (including seasonal patterns)